What to watch for today and over the weekend

 Mexico City is shaming litterers on Periscope.
 The social media app broadcasts their misdeeds in real time.

 Our best wishes for a productive day.
-Please send any news, comments, litterbug videos, and homesickness cures to on Twitter for updates throughout the day.
+Please send any news, comments, litterbug videos, and homesickness cures to email@example.com.
+You can follow us on Twitter for updates throughout the day.